rharbird/microbit-challenges/docs/source/basics/data_structures.rst

 will delete the last element in the list.

-.. tip:: You can look here_ to see more useful native functions on lists.
+.. tip:: You can look here_ to see more useful methods on lists.

 .. _here: https://docs.python.org/2/tutorial/datastructures.html#tuples-and-sequences